-[appellate court may disregard contentions not raised in a properly headed argument and not supported by reasoned argument]; Cal.
+Even if we did not consider the issue forfeited, we are not persuaded that Congress or the California Legislature intended to require tribes to make an election at the time of contentions not raised in a properly headed argument and not supported by reasoned argument]; Cal.
 Rules of Court, rule 8.204(a)(1)(B).)

 13 The relevant statutory text reads as follows: "(a) Adoptive placements; preferences [¶] In any adoptive placement of an Indian child under State law, a preference shall be given, in the absence of good cause to the contrary, to a placement with (1) a member of the child's extended family; (2) other members of the Indian child's tribe; or (3) other Indian families. [¶] (b) Foster care or preadoptive placements; criteria; preferences [¶] Any child accepted for foster care or preadoptive placement shall be placed in the least restrictive setting which most approximates a family and in which his special needs, if any, may be met.
 The child shall also be placed within reasonable proximity to his or her home, taking into account any special needs of the child.
-In any foster care or preadoptive placement, a preference shall be given, in the absence of good cause to the contrary, to a placement with--[¶] (i) a member of the Indian child's extended family; [¶] (ii) a foster home licensed, approved, or specified by the Indian child's tribe; [¶] (iii) an Indian foster home licensed or approved by an authorized non-Indian licensing authority; or [¶] (iv) an institution for children approved by an Indian tribe or operated by an Indian organization which has a program suitable to meet the Indian child's needs." (§ 1915(a) & (b), boldface omitted.)
+In any foster care or preadoptive placement, a preference shall be given, in the absence of good cause to the contrary, to a placement with-- $[\P]$ (i) a member of the Indian child's extended family; [¶] (ii) a foster home licensed, approved, or specified by the Indian child's tribe; [¶] (iii) an Indian foster home licensed or approved by an authorized non-Indian licensing authority; or $[\P]$ (iv) an institution for children approved by an Indian tribe or operated by an Indian organization which has a program suitable to meet the Indian child's needs." (§ 1915(a) and (b).)